-If your home has steel gutters, you know that over time exposure to outside climates can cause rust spots and peeling paint.
-This can make your home look run down and neglected.
+If your home has steel gutters, you know that over time their exposure to outside climates can cause rust spots and peeling paint.
+This can make your home look run down and neglected and lower your property value.
 You could replace your gutters, but why do that when you can save time and money by painting your steel gutters yourself.
 With the proper primer and paint, you can make your gutters look brand new and protect them from future exposure.
 A fresh coat of paint is all you need to improve the exterior appearance of your home.

 Step 1: Clean the Gutters

-Next, add dish washing liquid to your bucket and fill with water.
+Next, add dishwashing liquid to your bucket and fill with water.
 Move the ladder back to the end of the gutter you started with.
 Use a grout sponge or scrub brush and clean your gutters with the soapy water.
 This does take some work.
 Your gutters must be free of grime and dirt to ensure the best paint job.
 After your done washing, you need to rinse the soap off with your water hose.
-Make sure you spry at a downward angle and rinse thoroughly.
-You are now ready to inspect and repair you steel gutter.
+Make sure you spray at a downward angle and rinse thoroughly.
+You are now ready to inspect and repair your steel gutter.

 Step 2: Repair Any Leakage